Pancreatic surgery is done to treat cancer and other diseases of the pancreas.

 After the Procedure

-You may have drains in your abdomen to prevent blood and other fluid from building up.
+- You may have drains in your abdomen to prevent blood and other fluid from building up.
 The tubes and drains will be removed as you heal.
-Full healing takes 6 to 8 weeks.
-Avoid heavy activities during this period.

-You will have a follow-up visit with your doctor 1 to 2 weeks after you leave the hospital.
+- You will have a follow-up visit with your surgeon 1 to 2 weeks after you leave the hospital.
+Be sure to keep this appointment.

 You may require further treatment after you recover from surgery.
-Ask your doctor about your situation.
+Ask your provider about your situation.

-Pancreaticoduodenectomy; Whipple procedure; Open distal pancreatectomy and splenectomy; Laparoscopic distal pancreatectomy; Lancreaticogastrostomy
+Pancreaticoduodenectomy; Whipple procedure; Open distal pancreatectomy and splenectomy; Laparoscopic distal pancreatectomy; Pancreaticogastrostomy